 After a letter data breach, you have the option of reporting the incident to the ICO.
 While the ICO cannot award compensation, it does have the power to issue fines for data breaches.
 In order to make a complaint, you need to file the report within 3 months of the last meaningful contact you had with the organisation responsible for the data breach.

 You generally have up to 6 years to make your letter data breach claim.
 To find out more, please don’t hesitate to get in touch with our team of advisors.
-They’re here to help and may be able to connect you with one of the specialist data breach solicitors making up our panel.
+They’re here to help and may be able to connect you with one of our specialist data breach solicitors.

 Contact Us

 Our experienced team of advisors are available 24 hours, 7 days a week, to answer any questions you might have about making a claim.
-Following a free case check, you could be connected with one of the No Win No Fee solicitors from our panel.
+Following a free case check, you could be connected with one of our No Win No Fee solicitors.

 Are you ready to find out more about making a claim?
 Get in touch today using the details below: